RoyalZSoftware/royal-data-ts/README.md

     }
 }

-// 1. create the user repository (since it supports more than just CRUD endpoints) interface UserRepository extends CrudRepository<User, {}> {
-    me(): Observable<PersistedModel<User>>;
-}

-// 2. create the in memory implementation for further operations class InMemoryUserRepository extends InMemoryCrudRepository<User, {}> implements UserRepository {
-    me(): Observable<PersistedModel<User>> {
-        return Promise.resolve<PersistedModel<User>>(this._items[0]!);
-    }
-}

-// 3. inject the userRepository
+// 1. inject the userRepository
-async function test(userRepository: UserRepository) {
+async function test(userRepository: CrudRepository<User>) {
-    // 4. create the user
+    // 2. create the user
     const user = new User("Alexander", "Panov");

-    // 5. store the current user and retrieve newly created id const {id: userId} = await userRepository.create(user);
+    // 3. store the current user and retrieve newly created id const {id: userId} = await firstValueFrom(userRepository.create(user));

-    // 6. add permission to the user user.addPermission('admin');
+    // 4. add permission to the user user.addPermission('admin');

-    // 7. update the user with the previously retrieved id and the user data const {model: updatedUser} = await userRepository.update(userId, user);
+    // 5. update the user with the previously retrieved id and the user data const {model: updatedUser} = await firstValueFrom(userRepository.update(userId, user));

-    // 8. print out if the admin is an admin user console.log(updatedUser.isAdminUser());
+    // 6. print out if the admin is an admin user console.log(updatedUser.isAdminUser());
 }

+const repoBuilder = new CrudRepositoryBuilder<User>();

-// 9. instanciate repository
+// 7. instantiate in memory repository
-const userRepository = new InMemoryUserRepository(
+const userRepository = repoBuilder.inMemory();

+// 8. or inject the http repository, by providing a http client. const httpClient = undefined as any // YOUR JOB

+const httpUserRepository = repoBuilder.http(httpClient, (userData: any) => {
-    new InMemoryStorageAdapter()
+    return new User(userData.username, userData.password);
-);
+}).withDefaultRouteDefinitions('/users');

 // 9. run this shit
 test(userRepository);